-Star-hop from Pegasus to Andromeda galaxy | EarthSky.org
+Star-hop: Pegasus to Andromeda galaxy | EarthSky.org

 More about M31: Great galaxy in Andromeda

 Focus on the top star of the Great Square on the above sky chart.
 If you look carefully, you’ll see the constellation Andromeda as two streamers of stars jutting up from this uppermost Great Square star.
-To me, the two streamers make the shape of a cornucopia or a bugle.
+The two streamers mimic the shape of a cornucopia or a bugle.

 Do you love stargazing?
 Order your EarthSky Planisphere today!